 DE WALPERGEN’S PICA

 Continues Harry Carter: «Fell bought fifty-three matrices for ‘flower work’ from Holland in 1672, and his bequest to the University contains the finest collection of early printer’s flowers now in existence, many of them unique.
 These ornaments have been prominent in printing in Fell Types in recent years and are firmly associated with them in the minds of modern bibliophiles.
 In this field Robert Granjon is the acknowledged master.
 He was the first to make type for arabesque ornament.
 In Fell’s collection there are several examples of the stylised leaves and simple arabesques that he made early in his career to put between lines on title pages.
 Later he turned to making units designed for repetition to build up vignettes, headbands, and borders; and Fell’s gift includes some of his design.
 Either the originals or early copies of them».

 First of all: Love.
 Love for the beauty of these typefaces, which I never tire of looking at.
 From the moment I first saw these typefaces, I wanted to use them, so began learning how to build a typeface.
 And after having digitized them I begun to think about a way to space them (it was so difficult): this analysis led to iKern, the autospacing and autokerning tool I’ve developed since 2002.
 I can certainly say that without the Fell Types iKern wouldn’t exist: Their typographic “errors” (variable serifs from letter to letter, even inside the same letter, inconsistent heights and slant angles, different weights and many other amenities and lovely strangeties) have pushed me to a deep generalization of the mathemathical model avoiding shortcuts and suggesting paths I wouldn’t have thought of otherwise.

-This Font Software is licensed under the SIL Open Font License, Version 1.1.
+A subsetted TrueType version of some of these fonts as served by Google Fonts is licensed under the SIL Open Font License, Version 1.1.